Opentrons/opentrons/api/docs/v2/new_modules.rst

 ***************************

 The Thermocycler Module provides on-deck, fully automated thermocycling and can heat and cool very quickly during operation.
-The module's block can heat and cool between 4 °C and 99 °C, and the module's lid can heat up to 110 °C.
+The module's block can heat and cool between 4 and 99 °C, and the module's lid can heat up to 110 °C.

 The Thermocycler is represented in code by a :py:class:`.ThermocyclerContext` object, which has methods for controlling the lid, controlling the block, and setting *profiles* — timed heating and cooling routines that can be automatically repeated.